AtlasmanYevgenii/Practicum100-by-Yandex/README.md

 We have data for 2016 year.
 Now it’s December 2016 and we're planning a campaign for 2017.

+As a final recommendation, we advice focusing advertising campaigns on games for the PS4 in Europe and the XOne in North America.
+It is recommended that these games be of the genres of Action and Shooter and have an ESRB rating of Everyone or 17+.
+In Japan, the best choice would be to use a game for portable device - the Nintendo 3DS - and games for it of Japanese production in the role-playing genre.
+Worth paying attention on games with good critics review.

 # Project_05.
 Optimization marketing expenses for Yandex.Afisha

 We are doing an internship in the analytical department at Yandex.Afisha.
 Our first task is to help optimize marketing expenses.